brucestarlove/brucestarlove/README-Hellscape.md

 ## Impact & Uniqueness

 Hellscape Digital Alpha demonstrates the ability to migrate a static, content‑heavy site to a modern full‑stack platform while introducing innovative social features.
-The engineering challenge involved designing a relational schema that supports music streaming, social interactions, commerce and gamification; integrating Stripe for payments and memberships; building a responsive UI with a persistent music player; and combining mixed media sources into unified playlists.
-The result is a distinctive portfolio piece that showcases proficiency in Next.js, TypeScript, SQL design, authentication, e‑commerce, real‑time interactivity, and creative UI/UX design.
+The engineering challenge involved designing a relational schema that supports music streaming, social interactions, commerce and gamification; integrating Stripe for payments and memberships; building a responsive UI with a persistent music player; combining mixed media sources into unified playlists; and integration with the Fediverse via ActivityPub The result is a distinctive portfolio piece that showcases proficiency in Next.js, TypeScript, SQL design, authentication, e‑commerce, real‑time interactivity, and creative UI/UX design.